 C. Restitution: A requirement that a student pay for property damages or losses resulting from acts committed by the student, with the date by which the restitution must be completed.

-E. Suspension: A suspension is temporary removal from the University or a department/school/college for a particular period of time, at the conclusion of which the student is eligible to apply for readmission.
-A suspension may also be a conditional suspension, in which case the student must demonstrate that he/she has fulfilled stated conditions prior to applying for readmission.
+E. Recess: A recess is temporary removal from the University or a department, school, or college for a particular period of time, at the conclusion of which the student is eligible to apply for readmission.
+A recess may also be a conditional recess, in which case the student must demonstrate that he/she has fulfilled stated conditions prior to applying for readmission.
+Only the Dean of Undergraduate Studies may impose the sanction of recess from the University.
+Only the dean of the relevant college may impose the sanction of recess from a school/college.

 VII.
 Appeals to the University Academic Appeal Board.

-A. Appeals must be filed within five class days following the date of the hearing board’s decision and may challenge the substance of the decision and/or the procedures employed in the adjudication.
+A. Appeals must be filed with the Dean of Undergraduate Studies within five class days following the date of the hearing board’s decision and may challenge the substance of the decision and/or the procedures employed in the adjudication.
 Any redress or sanctions imposed will be held in abeyance while the appeal is pending.

-B. Appeals must be written and signed by the party filing the appeal and must specify the basis for appeal in sufficient detail to justify further proceedings.
-Presentation of new evidence will normally be inappropriate at an appeal hearing, unless the information was previously unavailable to the party submitting it and the party acted with due diligence to obtain such evidence.
+B. Appeals must be in writing and signed by the party filing the appeal and must specify the basis for appeal in sufficient detail to justify further proceedings.
+Presentation of new evidence will normally be inappropriate at an appeal hearing, unless it constitutes new in-formation.

-D. The University Academic Appeal Board shall review the appeal and forward a copy of the appeal to the other party and invite a written response.
-After considering the appeal and response, the board may:
+D. The Chair of the University Academic Appeal Board shall review the appeal and forward a copy of the appeal to the other party and invite a written response.
+After considering the appeal and response, the Board may:

 2. Direct the initial hearing board to rehear the case or to reconsider or clarify its decision; or